 2. American Airlines Admirals Club Lounge DFW, Terminal D

 The best American Airlines Admirals Club Lounge at Dallas International is the brand new American Airlines Flagship Admirals Club in Terminal D, complete with Flagship First Dining.
-The look is similar to other Admirals Clubs across the country, but the design is long and thin with floor to ceiling windows that are located above the gates so give really great views of the tarmac, planes, and runways.
+The look is similar to other Admirals Clubs across the country, but the design is long and thin with floor-to-ceiling windows located above the gates, so it gives really great views of the tarmac, planes, and runways.

 There is a good food buffet located close to the bathroom in this lounge, with international foods, and at breakfast, chefs prepared omelets and pancakes.
 During the rest of the day, there are plates of delicious salads and marinated meats.
 This really extensive and impressive spread is both hot and cold.
 There are plenty of spirits, beers, and wine to enjoy in this lounge too.

 If you get access to the Flagship First dining, your experience in this lounge will be further enhanced.
-Flagship First Dining is in an exclusive section and offers complimentary table-service dining with delicious Texas food and there are some incredible food/beverage options including specially designed cocktails, exclusive to Flagship First Dining.
+Flagship First Dining is in an exclusive section.
+It offers complimentary table-service dining with delicious Texas food, and there are some incredible food/beverage options, including specially designed cocktails, exclusive to Flagship First Dining.

 3. Plaza Premium Lounge, Terminal E